decentraland/documentation/content/creator/sdk7/interactivity/npc-avatars.md

 ## Display only wearables

-Use the `show_only_wearables` field to display only the listed wearables of an avatar.
+Use the `showOnlyWearables` field to display only the listed wearables of an avatar.
 The rest of the avatar's body will be invisible.

 ```ts
 const myAvatar = engine.addEntity()